alexpinch/colorseq/README.md

-# FASTA-colours
+## FASTA_colours
-Converts counted base pairs from a user-passed FASTA file into a hexadecimal colour palette for R.
+A hexadecimal colour palette for R is created from the counted base pairs of a user-passed FASTA file.